Portugal–Spain relations: Olivenza

-There is an unsettled territorial dispute on the Portugal-Spain border regarding the municipality of Olivenza (Olivença) and the smaller municipality of Táliga, both currently administered as a part of the Spanish province of Badajoz, in the autonomous community of Extremadura.
+There is an unsettled territorial dispute on the Portugal–Spain border regarding the municipality of Olivenza (Olivença) and the smaller municipality of Táliga, both currently administered as a part of the Spanish province of Badajoz, in the autonomous community of Extremadura.
 Olivenza had been under continuous Portuguese sovereignty since prior to 1297 when it was occupied by Spain in 1801 and formally ceded by Portugal later that year by the Treaty of Badajoz.
 Spain claims de jure sovereignty over Olivenza on the grounds that the Treaty of Badajoz still stands and has never been revoked.

-Portugal claims de jure sovereignty over Olivenza / Olivença on the grounds that the Treaty of Badajoz was revoked by its own terms (which stated: the breach of any of its articles would lead to its cancellation) when Spain invaded Portugal in the Peninsular War of 1807 and, foremost, due to the fact that Spain signed the Treaty of Vienna in 1815, which according to Portugal recognizes Olivenza as Portuguese territory.
+Portugal claims de jure sovereignty over Olivenza / Olivença on the grounds that the Treaty of Badajoz was revoked by its own terms (which stated that the breach of any of its articles would lead to its cancellation) when Spain invaded Portugal in the Peninsular War of 1807 and, foremost, when Spain signed the Treaty of Vienna in 1815, which according to Portugal, recognizes Olivenza as Portuguese territory.

 Savage Islands' EEZ

 Recently, Spain has also initiated a diffuse dispute regarding the Portugal's Exclusive Economic Zone (EEZ) in the waters around the Savage Islands (a small archipelago north of the Canary Islands), under Portuguese sovereignty.
 Spain objects on the basis that the Savage Islands do not have a separate continental shelf, according to the article 121 of the United Nations Convention on the Law of the Sea.
-The status of the Savage Islands as islands or rocks is thus at the core of the current dispute, mainly due to the area's interest regarding fishing and potential seabed mining.
-Today the Savage Islands constitute a natural reserve whose inhabitants are a small Portuguese Marine Corps combat detachment and two wardens of Madeira's Natural Park.
+The status of the Savage Islands as islands or rocks is thus at the core of the current dispute, mainly because of the area's interest regarding fishing and potential seabed mining.
+Today, the Savage Islands constitute a natural reserve, whose inhabitants are a small Portuguese Marine Corps combat detachment and two wardens of Madeira's Natural Park.
 Over the years the Portuguese authorities have seized some Spanish fishing boats and crew around the area for illegal fishing and theft of light beacons and navigation buoys.

 Almaraz Nuclear Power Plant and nuclear storage

 As of 2017, Spain had approved a nuclear waste warehouse next to the Almaraz Nuclear Power Plant (which uses the Tagus river that flows into Portugal for cooling of the reactors), which is near the Portugal–Spain border, without carrying out any consultations or impact studies.
 Portugal has escalated the matter to the EU.
-Protests were planned for 12 January 2017 at Spanish consulates, organised by Movimiento Ibérico Antinuclear, which coincided with a meeting between Portuguese and Spanish delegates in Madrid.
-The meeting ended in deadlock and Portugal complained to the EU that Spain ignored potential cross-border impact, allegedly with no studies being carried out, which is against EU rules according to Portugal.
+Protests were planned for 12 January 2017 at Spanish consulates and organised by Movimiento Ibérico Antinuclear.
+That coincided with a meeting between Portuguese and Spanish delegates in Madrid.
+The meeting ended in deadlock, and Portugal complained to the EU that Spain ignored potential cross-border impact, allegedly with no studies being carried out, which Portugal considers against EU rules according to Portugal.

-Spanish secretary of State for the EU Jorge Toledo Albiñana said work will start regardless of Portugal's concerns and "uranium bars that will remain radioactive for the next 300 years" will be stored on-site.
+Spanish secretary of State for the EU Jorge Toledo Albiñana said in 2017 that work will start regardless of Portugal's concerns and "uranium bars that will remain radioactive for the next 300 years" will be stored on-site.